-Students seeking a Bachelor of Science degree or certification in French or Spanish must take the ACTFL Telephonic Oral Proficiency Interview Test before entering student teaching.
-It is expected that students will pass the test at the Advanced Low Level.
-Candidates for the Bachelor of Science degree in Foreign Language will also be required to demonstrate appropriate language proficiency through an exit interview conducted by faculty members within the appropriate language component.
+Students seeking a Bachelor of Science degree or certification in French or Spanish must take the ACTFL telephonic Oral Proficiency Interview before entering student teaching.
+It is expected that students will pass the test at the Advanced Low level.
+These candidates will also be required to demonstrate appropriate language proficiency through an exit interview conducted by faculty members within the appropriate language component.
 Students must maintain a minimum quality point average of 3.0 in the major.
 No grade less than B will be accepted in any course within the major.

-Additional information is in the Foreign Language Department, and available upon request.
-The department encourages students majoring in a language to participate in foreign study.
-Appropriate credit will be awarded for courses taken through programs approved by the department.
+The department very strongly encourages students majoring in a language to participate in foreign study.
+Appropriate credit will be awarded for courses taken through programs pre-approved by the department.